collapsed-stacks/startups/questions/9243/what-are-some-startup-accelerators-like-techstars-located-in-the-nyc-area.md

 - tagged: `accelerators`
 - score: 3

-<p>I'm interested in applying for a startup accelerator like Techstars, but what other ones are there in the NYC area? </p>
+I'm interested in applying for a startup accelerator like Techstars, but what other ones are there in the NYC area?

 ## Answer 9248